fly-apps/cron-manager/README.md

 ## Managing Schedules

-Schedules are defined using the `schedules.json` file located within the projects root directory.
+Schedules are managed using the `schedules.json` file located within the projects root directory.
+Any new additions, updates, or deletions to this file are automatically reconciled on deploy.

 ### JSON Fields